X-man34/ME467_Robotics_Project2/Final_Report_Friley_Hottes.md

 Over the course of the motion, the phone rotated a total of approximately 8,572 radians, or 491,165 degrees.
 This total includes all incremental rotations.

+FIXME update these after final check of code

 ![Figure 2-1 Rads](fig/Fig_2-1a_(rad).png)
 *Fig 2-1a: Estimated rotation angle over time (radians)*